 TABLE OF CONTENTS

-- Accepting Credit-Card Payments: Types of Processing Fees
+- Accepting Credit Card Payments: Types of Processing Fees

-- What are the Cheapest Ways to Accept Credit-Card Payments?
+- What are the Cheapest Ways to Accept Credit Card Payments?

 Merchant Account vs. Payment-Service Provider

-Keep in mind:
+Keep the following points in mind:

 Payment Service Provider